 Generally, there is no “average” upload speed since it depends on many variables:

-- Photo location (Google Photos offers fastest uploads, iCloud is slowest*)
+- Photo location (Google Photos offers the fastest uploads, iCloud is the slowest*)

 - The uploader’s WiFi strength

 - Number and size of uploaded content (videos are 5-10x bigger and take longer)

 - Whether the Aura app is open or running in the background

 - The number of apps running on the device at the same time (in ‘competition’)

 - Whether or not the phone is connected to power (= some devices slow down any upload activity to protect the battery)